 - Uni-directional Electret condenser microphone

-The HyperX Cloud Orbit S is an interesting (and expensive) gaming headset that seemingly offers it all.
-A premium, high-quality design, fantastic audio, brilliant comfort and more.
+The Audeze Mobius is an incredibly interesting (and incredibly expensive) gaming headset that seemingly offers it all.
+A premium high-quality design, fantastic audio, brilliant comfort and more.
 All in one package.

-It also one of the most interesting headsets on our list thanks to Waves Nx head tracking technology that delivers "immersive 3D audio" by changing the sound to account for the tilt or turn of your head as you play.
-Combine this with 7.1 virtual surround sound and you have some seriously impressive positional audio.
+It also one of the most interesting gaming headsets on our list thanks to Waves Nx head tracking technology that delivers "immersive 3D audio" by changing the sound to account for the tilt or turn of your head as you play.
+Combine this with 7.1 virtual surround sound and hi-res audio options and you have some seriously impressive positional audio.

-The HyperX Cloud Orbit S boasts awesome 100mm Audeze planar magnetic drivers which are capable of delivering a max of 50,000Hz frequency response resulting in a rich, impressive and convincing sound.
+The Mobius boasts awesome 100mm planar magnetic drivers which are capable of delivering a max of 50,000Hz frequency response, with 96Khz sample rate and 24-bit depth resulting in a rich, impressive and convincing sound.

 The quality of the audio is matched and complemented by the design of the headset too.
 This headset boasts deep, plush and comfortable ear cushions made from a mix of faux leather and Contoured Memory Foam.
 These earcups are also ridiculously deep and have plenty of space for even large ears.
 They do a brilliant job of blocking out external noise and letting you focus on the most important thing - your game.